 lead time: approx. 12 weeks

-Please enquire directly for more information about the different colors and materials available.
+Please enquire directly for more information about all the different colors and materials available.

 designer: Le Corbusier, Pierre Jeanneret, Charlotte Perriand